 Don’t be afraid to start small and grow with your garden.
 A small plot with a few pots is all you need to get started and will ensure you’re not overwhelmed.
 It might help clarify your thoughts to write a mission statement on what you aim to achieve.
 You could even create a simple website and draw up some plans.

-If you’d like more advice, check out our other top tips on funding and donations for your community garden, running a community garden and the benefits of Community Gardening.
+If you’d like more advice, check out our other top tips on funding and donations for your community garden.
+Or how about advice on running a community garden and the benefits of Community Gardening.
 For inspiration, have a read of our stories.
 If you take this opportunity to get gardening, you never know, the next year’s winner could be you!